Schema Markup for AI Search

 2. Organisation schema - entity authority

-Organisation schema with @id, @graph, and sameAs links builds the entity authority that AI platforms use to verify your brand exists and is trustworthy.
-Gemini actively cross-references Organisation schema with Google Business Profile, Wikidata, and LinkedIn to verify entity claims.
+Organisation schema with @id, @graph, and sameAs links builds entity authority.
+AI platforms use this to verify your brand exists and is trustworthy.
+Gemini cross-references Organisation schema with Google Business Profile, Wikidata, and LinkedIn to verify entity claims.

 <script type="application/ld+json">